nmohnblatt/cd_client/README.md

 # Privacy-Preserving Contact Discovery - Client Application
-UCL COMP0064 - An application to be run by clients using our privacy-preserving Contact Discovery (CD) service.
+UCL COMP0064 - An application to be run by clients using our privacy-preserving Contact Discovery (CD) service (see [dissertation](https://github.com/nmohnblatt/ucl_dissertation))

 This application interacts with the matching server-side application "cd_server" (to be built soon...)